-CellCept is an oral immunosuppressant, originally prescribed to patients undergoing organ transplant surgery, but now is recommended as a possible “second line” defense in AE.
+CellCept is an oral immunosuppressant, originally prescribed to patients undergoing organ transplant surgery, but now is used in many autoimmune conditions and recommended as a possible “second line” defense in AE.
 CellCept interferes with the formation of DNA in certain immune system cells that become overactive in cases of autoimmune disorders.

 Most common side effects include nausea, vomiting, diarrhea, headache, dizziness or rash.
 Less common but more serious side effects include anemia, and blood clots.
 Click here for a complete list of side effects.